How to Get Help for Barbiturate Addiction

 - Severe drops in blood pressure upon standing.

-If you or a loved one are dealing with a barbiturate addiction, help is available.
-Contact one of our dedicated treatment support representatives today at to begin your journey to sobriety.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+Contact one of our dedicated treatment support representatives free today at to begin your journey to sobriety.